 Who Was David Koresh?

-David Koresh was born on August 17, 1959, in Houston, Texas.
-In 1990, he became the leader of the Branch Davidians.
+In 1990, David Koresh became the leader of the Branch Davidians.
 He and his followers built an "Army of God" by stockpiling weapons in preparation for the Apocalypse.
 On February 28, 1993, the Federal Bureau of Alcohol, Tobacco and Firearms raided the Davidians' compound outside of Waco, Texas, resulting in a 51-day siege that drew national attention.
-The standoff ended when the compound erupted in flames on April 19; Koresh, who shot himself, was among the dozens found dead.
+The standoff ended when the compound erupted in flames on April 19.
+Koresh, who shot himself, was among the dozens found dead.

 As leader of the Branch Davidians, Koresh claimed he had cracked the code of the Seven Seals in the Book of Revelation, which predicted events leading to the Apocalypse.
 He told his followers that the Lord willed the Davidians to build an "Army of God."
 As a result, they started stockpiling weapons.